42Crunch/api-security-audit-action/README.md

 Automatically share new API collections with everyone in your organization in 42Crunch Platform.
 Accepted values are: `OFF`, `READ_ONLY`, `READ_WRITE`.
 Default is `OFF`.

+### `upload-to-code-scanning`

+Upload results to [Github Code Scanning](https://docs.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning).
+Default: `false`

+### `ignore-failures`

+Do not fail the action even if the faiures were detected in the API contract.
+Default: `false`

 ## Prerequisites

 Create an API token in 42Crunch Platform and copy its value into a [repository secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) named `API_TOKEN`.